 Mayfair Classic Fish and Chips (mum squeezed her lemon over the fish before I took a picture!)

 I was very happy to see that they had Vegan Fish and Chips on the menu.
 The ‘Fish’ is a fried fillet of jack fruit with tofu.
 I don’t actually like tofu, so I went for the Vegetarian Classic of Fried West Sussex Halloumi.
-You get three large pieces of Halloumi in batter which tasted amazing, very succulent and the batter was beautiful.
+You get three large pieces of Halloumi in a batter which tasted amazing, very succulent and the batter was beautiful.

 Homeboy settled on the Spiced Salmon Fish Cakes which he thoroughly enjoyed.
 Other dishes included Shepherd’s Pie, Longhorn Rib Steak, Carlingford Rock Oysters, Cornish Crab on Toast and Steamed Mussels.
 Sides included Slaw, Greens with Mustard Butter and House Pickles.